General Product Questions

 ForeScout CounterACT uses both passive monitoring and active scanning to detect all devices on the network, as long as the device has an IP address or is connected to a device with an IP address.
 The only devices that ForeScout CounterACT cannot detect are completely passive devices like an Ethernet line tap.
 For more details, see our whitepaper “Device Host and Detection Methods“.

-Yes, ForeScout allows enterprises to quickly enable a bring you own PC to work policy.
+Yes, ForeScout allows enterprises to quickly enable a bring-your-own-PC to work policy.
 Without agents or through a non-persistent agent, ForeScout CounterACT can identify, assess the security posture and apply a variety of controls for any device connecting to the network.
 In particular, systems that do not have particular security services invoked can be re-directed to a self-remediation center or ForeScout CounterACT can attempt to remediate the endpoint with little to no IT intervention.
 See a presentation on how ForeScout enables and safeguards BYOPC – IT Consumerization.
 Learn how the City of Guelph advanced their BYOPC policy using ForeScout CounterACT.

 ForeScout CounterACT operates as an out-of-band network security appliance (physical or virtual appliance).
 The appliance connects to a core, distribution or access-layer switch via span port, mirror port or via traffic aggregator.
 An out-of-band Network Access Control appliance has the following advantages over in-line approaches: